cloudmesh-community/book/chapters/in/ai-rest.md

 Following are the pre-requisites before we can start using the API:

-* Sign in to google account and create a Google Cloud Platform Project as the following figure shows: @fig:GCP-Project.
-(make sure billing is enabled)
+* Sign in to google account and create a Google Cloud Platform Project as shown in the @fig:gcp-project.
+Make sure billing is enabled.

 ![GCP-Project](images/gcp-project.png){#fig:gcp-project}

-* Enable Cloud Vision API as the following figure shows: @fig:GCV-API.
+* Enable Cloud Vision API as shown in the @fig:gcp-api:

 ![GCV-API](images/gcv-api.png){#fig:gcp-api}

-* In the GCP console, create service account key as the following figure
+* In the GCP console, create service account key as shown in the
-shows:  @fig:GCV-KEY.
+@fig:gcp-key.
 Save the JSON file that contains the key.

 ![GCV-KEY](images/gcv-accountkey.png){#fig:gcp-key}